bbauska/Coursera-Bootstrap/readme.md

 distribution folder, and the "htmlmin" to be performed on all the HTML files that are in that distribution folder.

-The options that we specify for this state that, we\'ll say, "collapsedWhitespace: True" meaning that all the white space in the HTML files would all be collapsed, such that the \[inaudible\] contain only the minimum HTML code there.
+The options that we specify for this state that, we&apos;ll say, "collapsedWhitespace: True" meaning that all the white space in the HTML files would all be collapsed, such that the \[inaudible\] contain only the minimum HTML code there.